 Watch one that showcases how to make prosthetic glass eyeballs.
 There are hot glass demos, optical fiber demo, and others interesting demonstration.

 Whether you are a beginner or an advanced learner of glasswork, there is a class for you at Corning Museum of Glass.
 Hey, even kids can join in the classes.
 When you visit, you can take 20-40 minute to Make Your Own Glass project.

 You can make anything from a bead to an ornament, a glass flower, a glass snowman, a pendant, a nightlight, a suncatcher, and even a drinking glass.

 I made a glass flower which took about 20 minutes total.
 Note that if you don’t plan on returning to the museum the next day you’ll need to have your project shipped to you.

 Group classes are welcome.
 If you are quite serious and are staying longer, there are one-day classes, weekend classes, one-week, two-week and even 10-week sessions that are once a week.
 There are classes on glassblowing, flameworking, kiln working, cold working, mold making and mosaic.

 Visit the Corning Museum of Glass

-The museum is open every day, except on 4 holidays –January 1, Thanksgiving Day, December 24-25.
+Visit the Corning Museum of Glass to see when the museum is open.
 You are also advised to use GlassApp on your smartphone or tablet at the museum to learn more about contemporary glass and play GlassApp Scavenger Hunt.
 Children 17 below can come free.
 Veterans and military get discounts.
 Admission is good for 2 days.

 Pin Corning Museum of Glass to Pinterest